espresso/espresso/Workflow.md

 Espresso allow to set error handlers that can be used to throw errors with desired status code and body.

-When setting error handler, you should provide status code and the proc that will generate the body.<br/>
+When setting error handler, you should provide status code and the proc that will generate the body.<br>
 The proc may accept an argument.
 That will be the error message.

-When using handler, the only required argument is status code.<br/>
+When using handler, the only required argument is status code.<br>
 If error message given as 2nd argument, it will be passed to error handler proc as first argument.

 **Example:** - Setting and using 404 error handler